followcrom/tech257-sparta-app/azure_monitoring.md

 ## Create an unhealthy instance

-Stop and start one of the scale sets instances.
+Stop and start one of the scale set's instances.
 This will start the instance without restarting the application, resulting in a 502 bad gateway error.

 ![alt text](imgs/uh-i.jpg)